 I’d never heard of ashwagandha up until very recently, but it’s brilliant for helping your body to keep it’s response to stress and frustration in check.
 When I get stressed out, my IBS flares up horrendously, meaning I spend half of my day in the bathroom and the other half of my day curled up in a ball dealing with tummy cramps.
 I also have a huge break out of spots and my hair comes out in clumps.
 This obviously makes me feel pretty rubbish about myself, which in turn gets me even more stressed out, and well, it’s a vicious circle that’s hard to break.
 Ashwagandha can help to fight these responses.
 It’s a type of herb, which is part of the nightshade family (tomatoes, peppers etc).
 You can buy supplements which contain the herb which is easy to take, you can find ashwagandha tea bags (any excuse for a cuppa!) or you can add it to turmeric milk, which has plenty of other health benefits.

 I’ve written about essential oils before, and how I use them in my everyday life.
 Essential oils are extracts from herbs, flowers, fruit and other plants.
 You can use them in perfumes, massages, aromatherapy and a whole other range of ways to support your general well being.
+You can use them in perfumes, massages, aromatherapy and a whole other range of ways like the anti aging essential oils to support your general well being.
 As I type this, I have a lavender oil burning away, making my room smell lovely and making me feel gently sleepy ready for a restful nights sleep.
 I also know that when I’m having an IBS flare up, peppermint oil helps to settle my tummy, and I am prescribed peppermint oil capsules.